+- 1 Slide the lamp fitting forward and pull out the back.

-- 2 Remove the bulb. - 3 Change the bulb.
+- 2 Remove the bulb.

+- 3 Change the bulb.

 On refitting, make sure that the spring in the lamp fitting engages the edge of the opening in the body panel.